-Did you know that more than half of your home’s energy costs are needed for your heating and cooling?
-This is the reason why it’s essential to secure an energy-efficient HVAC system.
+Would you believe that more than 50% of your home’s energy costs are from your heating and cooling?
+That’s why it’s essential to maintain an energy-efficient HVAC system.

-In 2022, the U.S. government devised new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save customers money and stimulate sustainability.
+In 2022, the U.S. government revealed new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save consumers money and stimulate sustainability.

 - Save Americans $1.9 billion annually.